snowplow/dbt-snowplow-normalize/docs/markdown/snowplow_event_splitting_overview.md

   - `split_events` _(macro)_: This macro does the heavy lifting of the package, taking a series of inputs to generate the SQL required to split the events table and flatten (1 level) of any [self-describing event][self-desc-events] or [context][sp-contexts] columns.
 While you can use this macro manually it is recommended to create the models that use it by using the script provided.

-  - `users_table` _(macro)_: This macro takes a series of inputs to generate the SQL that will produce your users table, using the `user_id` column and any custom contexts from your events table.
+  - `users_table` _(macro)_: This macro takes a series of inputs to generate the SQL that will produce your users table (1 row per user, with the latest values of the contexts you specify as the other columns), using the `user_id` column and any custom contexts from your events table.

   - `snowplow_split_events_model_gen.py` _(script)_: This script uses an input configuration to generate your per-event models based on the schemas used to generate those events in the first place.
 See the [operation docs][splitting-operation] section for more information.
     ```yml